 - Khan noticed that driving youth towards his ideology was only possible if they are motivated to bring the change in the system which he often addressed as “Tabdeeli”.

-- His Azadi March also known as Tsunami March spanned a total of 126 days from 14 August 2014 to 17 December 2014, which associated the word “Tsunami” to his political campaigns.
+- His Azadi March also known as Tsunami March spanned a total of 126 days from 14 August 2014 to 17 December 2014, which associated the word “Tsunami” with his political campaigns.

 - His chant during Azadi March, Go Nawaz Go, surfaced all over the political rallies in Pakistan and Social Media, even around the globe.